SBA Loan Interest Rates: The Essential Guide

 What are SBA Loan Interest Rates?

-One: the SBA partially guarantees SBA loans, up to 85%, which provides more security for the lender.
+One: The SBA partially guarantees SBA loans, up to 85%, which provides more security for the lender.
 Since the lender takes less risk, it can afford to offer a lower rate.

 Two: The SBA also sets a maximum interest rate that lenders can charge.

-SBA 7(a) Maximum Interest Rates
+SBA 7(a) Maximum Rates

 Current SBA loan rates are pegged to either the prime rate or the SBA Optional Peg Rate.
 The difference between the two usually works out to less than a portion of a percentage point.
 The following data is based on the prime rate, which is 7.5% as of December 15, 2022.